deutschestextarchiv/soldatenbriefe/README.md

 # Corpus Soldatenbriefe (1745–1872)

-The corpus "Soldiers' Letters" comprises 170 letters from officers, non-commissioned officers and ordinary soldiers, addressed to their families back home.
+The corpus “Soldiers' Letters” comprises 170 letters from officers, non-commissioned officers and ordinary soldiers, addressed to their families back home.
 While all letters are written in German in the period from 1745 to 1872, there is a clear focus on letters from the